-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff.
-Legal and Compliance teams have been briefed and Senior Management Teams.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff including Senior Management Teams.

 Our effectiveness in combating slavery and human trafficking

 We use the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:

 - Effective use of the Recruitment and Selection Policy;

 - Use of labour monitoring and payroll system;